kawaicheung/book-on-naming-things/manuscript/0_C_TidyingUp.md

 ```
 public void UpdateAccountInfo(string account_name, int account_owner_id);
 ```
-At some point later, we also decided that an account could have multiple owners.
+Down the road, we also decided that an account could have multiple owners.
 Since the change was fairly large, we decided it was best to manage owners in an entirely separate part of the application.
 Part of this update naturally required removing the `account_owner_id` from this method.

 ```
 public void UpdateAccountInfo(string account_name);
 ```
-In the flurry of coding changes, it's easy to leave the `UpdateAccountInfo` method named as is.
+In the flurry of updating code, it's easy to leave the `UpdateAccountInfo` method named as is.
 But, stripped of most of its original responsibilities, this method is much better named `UpdateAccountName`.
 That's all it's doing anymore.
 It also doesn't hurt to shorten the parameter `account_name` to just `name`, since it's obvious at this point what the parameter refers to.

 ```
 public void UpdateAccountName(string name);
 ```
-This example may seem obvious, but it's only because I've isolated the discussion of what's changed to just this lone method.
-When we're actually coding, this is just one of perhaps dozens of areas of code we're juggling simultaneously as we augment a feature.
-There won't be a failed unit test or compiler warning telling us that a method name might need adjustment.
+This change sounds obvious to make, but it's only because I've isolated the discussion of what changed to just this lone method--not the other myriad of method additions, refactorings, and adjustments that come as a natural part of every kind of software change.

-When we miss renaming opportunities like this over and over again, our code starts to unravel.
-When we come back to a codebase littered with loose names, it becomes more difficult to know what things really mean.
+When you’ve moved code around your application to get the pieces fitting just right, revisit how you’ve named the methods, properties, and classes that have undergone the facelift.
+Do these names still make sense?
+Do the comments around these methods still apply?

-A developer down the road, working on an update, might not easily spot where a piece of functionality lives simply because its obfuscated behind a poor name.
-Codebases in this state are far more susceptible to having repeated concepts, beginning the inevitable slide toward unmaintainable code.
+When you’re in the same code daily, you might not even notice that the name of a variable or method is misleading because you’re so familiar with it.
+But, to someone coming into the codebase fresh (or, if you happen to take a few weeks off and come back later), misleading names will be detrimental to their understanding of the system.

+There won't be a failed unit test or compiler warning telling us that a construct's name is no longer relevant.
+That's why they're so often left unchanged.
 So, remember to look for opportunties to tighten a construct's name everytime something changes about that construct.
+Nothing else will automatically remind you to do so.